droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 The seal appears to be blank.
 However, if a character approaches within 5 feet of the door, eight fist-sized buttons grow from its waxlike surface in the same positions as the stick figures depicted in <span class="citation">V2.
 Tower Door (p.
 169)</span>.
 If the character then moves away from the door, the buttons vanish once more.
 The buttons emerge in different places each time, but the order of the buttons as they move around the seal always stays the same.
 ![[Tower Door.png]]
 Each of the eight buttons depicts a different arcane rune.
-A player with proficiency in Arcana, or who makes a successful DC 10 Intelligence (Arcana) check, identifies the runes as the symbols of the eight schools of magic.
+A player who makes a successful DC 19 Arcana check, identifies the runes as the symbols of the eight schools of magic - ancient relic of the past.
 The order of the symbols, moving counterclockwise around the seal, is always: illusion, abjuration, necromancy, conjuration, divination, enchantment, transmutation, evocation.

 A player who compares the platinum signet ring to the symbols notices that the evocation and necromancy runes exactly match the appearance of their corresponding symbols on the door.
 To unlock the door, the players must press the buttons in the order given by the pattern of crossed lines on the signet ring, beginning with either the evocation or necromancy symbol and moving along the lines in the proper sequence.